tmpbci/LJ/README.md

 - "Plugins" are points generators (to one or more lasers).
 Lot examples comes with LJ : planetarium, 3D anaglyph animations,...
 See plugins directory.
 - A "tracer" per etherdream/laser that take its given point list, correct geometry, recompute in laser controller coordinates, send it to its controller and report its status to the "manager".
 - A "manager" that talk to all tracers (which client number point lists to draw, new geometry correction,...), handle IOs (webui functions, OSC commands,...) and plugins.
 - A web GUI in html, css, and vanilla js.
 No html server or js framework here : it's complex enough.
-This GUI has a (currently slow) simulator, but one can used an etherdream/laser emulator (from nannou) to work without physical lasers !!
+This GUI has a (currently slow) simulator, but one can also use an etherdream/laser emulator (from nannou) to work without physical lasers !!
 - A network available database (redis).
 "Plugins" can send directly their pointlists to redis and each "tracer" is instructed to get one of the avalaible pointlist in redis.

-More details :

 ![Scenes](http://www.teamlaser.tk/lj/images/scenes.png)

-LJ accept up to 4 groups = virtual "scenes" of 4 "pointlists" each, so up to 16 pointlists can be sent to redis at anytime from anywhere in the network.
-You select in WebUI (Simu/plugins matrix) wich "scene" should be used by tracers/lasers.
-The all point is to easily share actual lasers.
+LJ accept up to 4 groups = virtual "scenes" of 4 "pointlists" each (= one pointlist per laser), so up to 16 pointlists can be sent to redis at anytime from anywhere in the network.
+The idea behind this is to easily share actual lasers.
 Imagine in demo party :

-Erica needs 4 lasers, that's the 4 pointlists of a "scene".
+Erica needs 4 lasers, that's the 4 pointlists of "scene" 0.
-Paula and Jennifer use only 2 lasers each, so they can share a "scene".
+Paula and Jennifer use only 2 lasers each, so they can share "scene" 1.
 And so on..

 The server/network/webUI idea allows to spread cpu intensive tasks on different cpu cores and especially give tracers enough cpu to feed etherdreams DACs smoothly.
 Of course all this can happen in one computer.
 There is no real limits : 4 everything is tested and works smoothly if *you have enough cpu/computers/network ressources*.

 It's obviously overkill for one laser in a garage, but for several laserS games events, laserS art, laserS competition, laserS planetarium,...
 LJ will handle the complexity.
 Content providers like artists, demomakers,... just need create plugin in whatever langage, send the points to redis.

-Then use the webui to select the "scene".
+To change current scene used by lasers/tracers use the command : /scene/scenenumber/start 1

 Registering the plugin in LJ.conf is absolutely not mandatory.